 And then you spend hours trying to come to grips with your graphic design program.
 Some of them are easy, it's true, but others have a steep learning curve and you're too busy to spend the time learning how they work.

 So you end up looking at your pins and feeling underwhelmed and wish you hadn't wasted so much time creating them.

 The problem with your Pinterest content creation process:

 You write your blog post, craft tutorial, yummy recipe or create your brand new product.
 You've done all your SEO work, proof-read and edited the text, etc.

 Now you add your images to your web content, they can be screenshots you've already taken, photos you've taken yourself, an infographic or even a short video.

 Creating your pins without tailwind create

 So now you have your photos, you have to upload them to your graphic design program.
-And it's time to create 5-10 pins for your new content.
+And it's time to create a few Pins for your new content.